 EthosEnergy is a leading independent global provider of rotating equipment solutions and services for the power, oil and gas and industrial markets, serving customers in over 100 countries.

-This statement refers to the financial year ending 31 December 2017.
+This statement refers to the financial year ending 31 December 2020.
 It sets out the steps taken by Ethos Energy Group Limited and its subsidiaries (*listed below) to prevent modern slavery and human trafficking in our operations and supply chain.

 The five elements of Our Ethos are Safety, Service Excellence, People, Financial Responsibility and Integrity, and describe what is at the very heart of EthosEnergy.

 EthosEnergy places a high value on integrity, mutual respect and ethical conduct and the trust that results from telling the truth, following all laws, treating each other properly and delivering on our promises.
 Our Business Ethics Policy is designed to help us meet our responsibilities.
 It sets out our principles and practices that guide us on how we ethically and legally conduct business globally.
 Our Business Ethic Policy is reviewed and updated periodically.

-We continue to monitor our supply chain to assess the risk of modern slavery and human trafficking in our supply chain and will develop any necessary measures to mitigate against such risks.
+We continue to monitor our supply chain to assess the risk of modern slavery and human trafficking and to develop measures to mitigate against such risks.

-EthosEnergy (GBR) Limited, EthosEnergy (MEA) Limited, EthosEnergy (Middle East) Limited, EthosEnergy (Overseas) Limited, EthosEnergy US Holdings Limited, EthosEnergy Investments Limited, EthosEnergy Light Turbines Limited, and Gas Turbine Efficiency Limited.
+*UK Subsidiaries: EthosEnergy (GBR) Limited, EthosEnergy (MEA) Limited, EthosEnergy (Middle East) Limited, EthosEnergy (Overseas) Limited, EthosEnergy US Holdings Limited, EthosEnergy Investments Limited, EthosEnergy Light Turbines Limited, and Gas Turbine Efficiency Limited.